ControlThings/mist-node-api-node/doc/README.md

 A native node.js plugin which uses the C99 Mist implementation.
 Currently able to build for Linux (desktop and raspberry) and OSX.
 Requires a Wish Core running on localhost.

+## Running tests

+How to run the tests:

+  node --version # must return 6.x
+  git clone wish.cto.fi:/git/mist-node-api-node
+  cd mist-node-api-node
+  npm i
+  cd tools
+  node test-suite.js

+# first time will fail, until we get the wish-core fixed

+To test new features of mist-api you need to:

+  # have mist-esp softlinked to the mist-node-api-node directory
+  # build the libmist.a using make -f linux-static...mk in mist-esp
+  cd .. && node-gyp rebuild && cd tools
+  BUILD=1 node test-suite.js

+Write more tests by copying one of the test in tools/test

 ## Building (see Releasing for Release steps)

 Set the environment variable `BUILD=1`  to use the `build/Release/MistApi.node` instead of prebuilt binaries.